Maximilian III Joseph: Birth and reign

 Born in Munich, Maximilian was the eldest son of Holy Roman Emperor Charles VII and his wife, Maria Amalia of Austria, daughter of Joseph I, Holy Roman Emperor.
 Upon his father's death in January 1745, he inherited a country in the process of being invaded by Austrian armies (see War of the Austrian Succession).
 The 18-year-old Maximilian Joseph wavered between the Peace-party, led by his mother Maria Amalia and Army Commander Friedrich Heinrich von Seckendorff and the War-party, led by Foreign Minister General Ignaz Count of Törring and the French envoy Chavigny.
-After the decisive defeat in the Battle of Pfaffenhofen on 15 April Maximilian Joseph quickly abandoned his father's imperial pretenses and made peace with Maria Theresa in the Treaty of Füssen, in which he agreed to support her husband, Grand Duke Francis II Stephen of Tuscany, in the upcoming imperial election.
+After the decisive defeat in the Battle of Pfaffenhofen on 15 April Maximilian Joseph quickly abandoned his father's imperial pretenses and made peace with Maria Theresa in the Treaty of Füssen, in which he agreed to support her husband, Francis Stephen, in the upcoming imperial election.

 In 1747, Maximilian married his first cousin, Maria Anna Sophia of Saxony, but the marriage remained childless.
 During the Seven Years' War Bavarian forces then fought on the Habsburg side.
-Maximilian Joseph's sister Maria Josepha of Bavaria was married in 1765 to Maria Theresa's son Archduke Joseph.
-But long-term weakening of Prussia was not in the Bavarian interest, as that country offered the only counterweight to the Habsburg monarchy.
-Maximilian Joseph tried, as far as possible, to keep Bavaria out of the wars.
+Maximilian Joseph's sister Maria Josepha was married in 1765 to Maria Theresa's son, Archduke Joseph.
+But long-term weakening of Prussia was not in Bavarian interest, as that country offered the only counterweight to the Habsburg monarchy.
+Maximilian Joseph tried, as far as possible, to keep Bavaria out of conflict.
 Apart from militia troops, he sent only a small force of 4,000 men to join the Austrian army.
-In 1758/1759 (only a year and half into the war), he withdrew Bavarian auxiliary troops from Austrian service.
-Together with the Wittelsbach Elector Charles Theodore of the Palatinate he enforced the neutrality of the Empire during the conflict.
+In 1758–59, only a year and half into the war, he withdrew Bavarian auxiliary troops from Austrian service.
+Together with Charles Theodore, Elector Palatine he enforced the neutrality of the Empire during the conflict.